What Is a Medical Receptionist and How Do You Become One?

 What are some common medical receptionist duties?

-Though medical receptionists work in many unique environments, the majority of a medical receptionist’s work responsibilities translate across the profession.
 According to the U.S. Department of Labor, medical receptionists are typically responsible for the following:2

-- Answering telephones and directing calls to appropriate staff
+- Answering phones and directing calls to appropriate staff.

-- Scheduling and confirming patient diagnostic appointments, surgeries, or medical consultations
+- Scheduling and confirming patient diagnostic appointments, surgeries or medical consultations.

-- Maintaining medical records, technical libraries, or correspondence files
+- Maintaining medical records, technical libraries or correspondence files.

-- Greeting visitors, discovering the purpose of their visit and directing them to appropriate staff
+- Greeting visitors, discovering the purpose of their visit and directing them to appropriate staff.

 How do you become a medical receptionist?